ThreatResponse/margaritashotgun/README.md

 ## Parallel Execution

-Memory can be captured in parallel however parallelism is limited by the number of workers configured.
-Each worker is spawned as a new process.
+Memory can be captured in parallel, up to the configured worker count.

 To match the number of cpu's on the host set `workers: auto`